 Selection: A selection interview is a longer, more thorough interview geared toward identifying more qualified candidates.
 It is often an entire day incorporating three to five people.
 Most likely this type of interview is held on site including a tour of the facility.

-Case Interviews: This type of interview is to assess a candidate thinks about a particular problem and explains how they would solve it, by presentatin a hypothetical business situation.
+Case Interviews: By presenting a hypothetical business situation, this type of interview aims to assess the candidate's thinking about a particular problem and how they would solve it.
 See these resources below for examples and more detail:

 Preparing for the Interview